Dimensions of a Splunk Enterprise deployment

 When should I scale my Splunk Enterprise deployment?

 You must understand how the deployment dimensions described in this topic apply to your specific use case.
-Answer the following questions, and then refer to the performance checklist in this manual to determine when you should add more hardware resources:
+Answer the following questions, and then refer to the performance questionnaire in this manual to determine when you should add more hardware resources:

 - How much data do you expect to index daily?